- Special Offers

 Way down the Ards peninsula, in the fishing village of Portavogie, you’ll find an authentic fishing village experience at The Quays, a pub and popular seafood restaurant in a picturesque location overlooking the harbour and the Irish Sea.
 The exterior might be a l ...

-Something of a hidden gem between Lisburn and West Belfast, what is believed to be the oldest pub in County Antrim (est.1660) now provides the setting for a thoroughly modern dining experience.
-Owner Martin Caldwell updated the premises to become a 'pub with dining room' ...
+Although not the easiest place to find, this hidden gem is well worth seeking out.
+A roadside pup between Lisburn and West Belfast that is believed to be the oldest tavern in County Antrim (est.1660), it now provides the setting for a thoroughly modern dining exper ...

 A sister to the well known The Plough Inn in Hillsborough and The Tannery in Moira, this welcoming cottage style bar and restaurant is discreetly tucked away in the green County Down countryside and has earned a following locally for its tasty food served at very reasona ...